Holding Out for a Hero

 "Holding Out for a Hero" is a song recorded by Welsh singer Bonnie Tyler for the soundtrack to the 1984 film Footloose.
 It later featured on her sixth studio album, Secret Dreams and Forbidden Fire (1986).
-The track was produced by Jim Steinman, who co-wrote the song with Dean Pitchford and was a Top 40 hit in several European countries, as well as Canada and the United States.
-Its 1985 re-release in the United Kingdom reached number two (remaining there for three weeks) and topped the singles chart in Ireland.
+The track was produced by Jim Steinman, who co-wrote the song with Dean Pitchford and was a top 40 hit in several European countries, as well as Canada and on the United States Billboard Hot 100.
+Its 1985 re-release in the United Kingdom reached number two (remaining there for three weeks) on the UK singles chart and topped the singles chart in Ireland.

 Background

-Paramount Pictures asked Tyler to record a song for the soundtrack to the 1984 film Footloose.
+Paramount Pictures asked Bonnie Tyler to record a song for the soundtrack to the 1984 film Footloose.
 She agreed on the condition that Jim Steinman, who was her producer at the time through CBS/Columbia, could work with her on the project.
 Steinman wrote the song with Dean Pitchford, who co-wrote every song on the soundtrack album.
 Tyler was invited to the Paramount film studios in Los Angeles to watch the film rushes to see how "Holding Out for a Hero" would fit into the plot.

 "Holding Out for a Hero" shares numerous musical elements with "Stark Raving Love", a track from Steinman's solo album Bad for Good (1981), including the piano riff and vocal harmonies.

 Critical reception

 In a retrospective review, The A.V.
 Club's William Hughes stated that the song "displays some of the worst of its decade's (and composer's) typical excesses: The lyrics are laughable, and the heavy-handed synths and piano riffs come dangerously close to cheese", but adds, "The sum of those parts transcends their limitations, hooking directly into pure emotional need like only the greatest of torch songs can."

-Writing in Metal Hammer the song was described by Paul Stenning as "the ultimate rock anthem", stating "Only Jim Steinman can get away with such bombastic overtones, in this case the perfect coupling with Tyler's inimitable voice."
+Paul Stenning of Metal Hammer described the song as "the ultimate pop anthem", stating "Only Jim Steinman can get away with such bombastic overtones, in this case the perfect coupling with Tyler's inimitable voice."
+Carl Nevillie in his book, No More Heroes?: Steroids, Cocaine, Finance and Film in the 70s, called it a "typically overblown (and fabulous) piece of Wagnerian Hi-NRG," while Ryan Britt of Fatherly felt it exemplified "pure, gushy ’80s over-the-top power pop."